All Episodes

 It's Rush Limbaugh.

-This the EIB Network, the nation's most listened to radio talk show.
+This, the EIB Network, the nation's most listened-to radio talk show.

 Great to have you here.

-Joe Lieberman, Lindsey Gramnesty, prominent surrogates for Senator McCain's presidential campaign stepped down yesterday from their positions with an independent group that released a pair of internet ads attacking Senator Obama on Iraq.
+Joe Lieberman, Lindsey Gramnesty, prominent surrogates for Senator McCain's presidential campaign, stepped down yesterday from their positions with an independent group that released a pair of internet ads attacking Senator Obama on Iraq.

-Lieberman and Graham were both on the policy advisory board of the organization, Vets for Freedom, which on Wednesday released its second web advertisement less than a week attacking Mr. Obama, the senator's positions with the group, which describes itself, this is uh Vets for Freedom as a grassroots advocacy organization pushing for victory in Iraq and Afghanistan.
+Lieberman and Graham were both on the policy advisory board of the organization, Vets for Freedom, which on Wednesday released its second web advertisement less than a week attacking Mr. Obama.

 Pre-tax profits for the third quarter jumped 27% to $793 million with income from overseas sales rising 22%.

-Now what's the the oil company profit?
+Now, what's the oil company profits?

 Has Senator McCain ever complained about obscene beer profits?

-Or is it just some obscene profits that he is against.
+Or is it just some obscene profits that he is against?

 I have it.